WordPress/meta-environment/docs/install.md

 1. `git pull origin master`
 1. If the new site is not part of an existing multisite/multi-network installation, then you can simply run `vagrant reload --provision`
-1. If the new site is part of an existing installation (like `wordpressorg.dev`), then you'll need to delete the `public_html` folder and database for that site, and then run `vagrant reload --provision`
+1. If the new site is part of an existing installation (like `wordpressorg.test`), then you'll need to delete the `public_html` folder and database for that site, and then run `vagrant reload --provision`
 	1. ⚠️ Don't forget to backup any uncommitted patches that you're working on.